StanTraykov/fundsr-data/README.md

   * hosting here for examples/vignettes.
 For your own use, you can download current data from www.mortality.org (login required but free).
 ### EUROPOP2023 (folder `es`) / proj_23naasmr
 Eurostat.
 EUROPOP2023 (dataset: [proj_23naasmr](https://ec.europa.eu/eurostat/databrowser/product/page/PROJ_23NAASMR)). © European Union, reuse authorised with acknowledgement.
-  * As Eurostat allow direct downloads, this is a convenience copy just in case.
+  * As Eurostat allows direct downloads, this is a convenience copy just in case.
 Scripts should download directly.